teiniker/teiniker-lectures-embedded-cicd/build-process/docker/docker-container/docker-cxx-multi-stage/README.md

-# Build a Multi-Stage Docker Image
+# Building a Multi-Stage Docker Image

 If we want to keep the final image smaller, we can use a **multi-stage** build: compile in one stage, copy the binary to a clean Alpine runtime image.